MariangelaIannello/didattica/README.md

-tail filename #see last 10 rows of the file head –n5 filename #(or tail –n 5) see only first 5 (or last) 5 rows wc filename #outputs the number of words, lines, and characters wc –l #outputs the number of lines rm file #remove file rm * #remove every file in that directory mkdir newfoldername# make new directory
+tail filename #see last 10 rows of the file head –n5 filename #(or tail –n 5) see only first 5 (or last) 5 rows wc filename #outputs the number of words, lines, and characters wc –l filename #outputs the number of lines rm file #remove file rm * #remove every file in that directory mkdir newfoldername# make new directory